 PRECISION & RECALL

-We often seek for getting high precision and recall.
-If both are high means our model is sensible.
-Here, we also take into consideration, the incorrect points, hence we are aware where our model is making mistakes, and Minority class is also taken into consideration.
+We often seek to get high precision and recall.
+If both are high means, our model is sensible.
+Here, we also take into consideration the incorrect points.
+Hence we are aware where our model is making mistakes, and Minority class is also taken into consideration.

 - 1. It tells us about the efficiency of the model

-- 2. Also shows us how much or data is biased towards one class.
+- 2. Also shows us how much of the data is biased toward one class.